 Federal student loans don’t require a credit check or proof of income, nor is there a need for a cosigner to strengthen an application.
-However, there is a cost that comes with a federal student loan.
-Each year, Congress sets federal student loan interest rates, which are fixed for the life of the loan and, generally speaking, lower than what private lenders may offer.
+You will, however, have to repay the loans with interest.
+On the bright side, these rates are typically lower than what private lenders offer.

-Federal student loans have several inherent benefits for student borrowers, but they come with a handful of caveats as well.
-In this federal student loan guide, you’ll know all the ins and outs of federal student loans and how they can effectively be used to fund education goals.
+In this guide, we’ll cover all of the ins and outs of federal student loans and how they can be effectively used to fund your education.

 Types of Federal Student Loans